-If you’re a real glutton for punishment, we’ve got even more!
-Definitely check out this wheels-off interview in which Jovan reveals, among other things, how Mark Cuban was indirectly responsible for his divorce, how an experience in the West End was the impetus of his name-change and what a grade A ass-aholic he is.
+If you’re a real glutton for punishment, check out this wheels-off interview in which Jovan reveals, among other things, how Mark Cuban was indirectly responsible for his divorce and how an experience in the West End was the impetus of his name-change.

 The hits keep coming, too: Jovan also owns a massive collection of crystals that have been amassed from “Russia to China and all points around the world,” and also released the literary masterpiece How to Cut Off Your Arm and Eat Your Dog: Plus, Other Recipes for Survival.